frcdesign/FRCDesign.org/docs/design-guide/stage1/1A-onshapeFundamentals.md

 The structure of the courses includes some short videos and practice models, expected time is 2-4 hours.

 Additionally, the [Onshape Help](https://cad.onshape.com/help/Content/EnterpriseHelp/Content/home.htm?tocpath=Welcome%20to%20Onshape%20Help%7C_____0) site is a great resource to use if you are unsure how a specific feature of Onshape works.

+!!!
+Warning
+    The Onshape learning courses are important as they will teach you the Onshape interface and form a basic foundation for CAD skills.
+Unless you have prior experience using Onshape, you should not skip the learning courses as the 1A exercises assume that you have an understanding of CAD basics.

 ## Multi-Part Modeling